Kinship care

-Kinship care is a term used in the United States and Great Britain for the raising of children by grandparents, other extended family members, and unrelated adults with whom they have a close family-like relationship such as godparents and close family friends because biological parents are unable to do so for whatever reason.
+Kinship care refers to the raising of children by grandparents, other extended family members, and unrelated adults with whom they have a close family-like relationship such as godparents and close family friends because biological parents are unable to do so.
 Legal custody of a child may or may not be involved, and the child may be related by blood, marriage, or adoption.

 This arrangement is also known as kinship diversion, "kincare" or "relative care."
 Kinship placement may reduce the number of home placements children experience; allow children to maintain connections to communities, schools, and family members; and increase the likelihood of eventual reunification with birth parents.
 It is less costly to taxpayers than formal foster care and keeps many children out of the foster care system.
-"Grandfamily" is a recently coined term in the United States that refers to families engaged in kinship care.
+"Grandfamily" is a term that refers to families engaged in kinship care.